usnistgov/NetSimulyzer/README.md

 All of the following are optional

 * `ENABLE_DOXYGEN`: Default `False`, set to `True` to build the API docs to the `doxygen/` directory in the build directory
+* `USE_BUNDLED_ASSIMP`: Default `False`, set to `True` to use the bundled Assimp library to build, instead of the OS package.
+If the OS package is not found, then the bundled version is used anyway.

 #### Running CMake